aseprite/aseprite/docs/ase-file-specs.md

                   2 = Ping-pong
       BYTE[8]   For future (set to zero)
-      BYTE[3]   RGB values of the tag color
+      BYTE[3]   RGB values of the tag color Deprecated, used only for backward compatibility with Aseprite v1.2.x The color of the tag is the one in the user data field following the tags chunk
       BYTE      Extra byte (zero)
       STRING    Tag name